TwylaHelps/twyla.service/README.md

 information from other services within the platform (e.g. query information about a booking).

-The letter is similar to RPC but decouples the request from awaiting and processing the response.
+The latter is similar to RPC but decouples the request from awaiting and processing the response.
 The main disadvantage of this method of requesting information compared to RPC is the lack of a guaranteed response (RPC requests will always have a success, failure, or timeout response).